 1. Enhances Immunity and May Help Fight Cancer

 Jackfruit is a vitamin C food that contains many other antioxidants and cancer-fighting phytonutrients, including lignans, isoflavones and saponins.
-(1) Additionally, we need to fight those damaging free radicals that enter the body daily.
+Additionally, we need to fight those damaging free radicals that enter the body daily.
 Antioxidants found in jackfruit and other foods boost immune function by kicking those free radicals to the curb.

 2. Boosts Magnesium Levels

-You may hear a lot of talk about magnesium levels and for good reason.
 Magnesium is crucial for the structure of our bones.
 Women are especially at risk for magnesium deficiency, and it’s common for African-Americans and the elderly to suffer from low magnesium levels too.

-One cup of jackfruit contains 15 percent of the daily recommended value of magnesium, making it a great choice to add to your diet, especially since magnesium can help reduce the risk of many diseases, such as high blood pressure, diabetes and heart disease, in addition to helping provide strong bones.
-(3)
+One cup of jackfruit contains 11 percent of the daily recommended value of magnesium, making it a great choice to add to your diet, especially since magnesium can help reduce the risk of many diseases, such as high blood pressure, diabetes and heart disease, in addition to helping provide strong bones.

 3. Reduces Risk of Cardiovascular Disease